hyurl/sfn/docs/v1/en-US/message-channel.md

 background cannot communicate with clients directly.

-To solve the problem of inner-service communication, SFN integrated a massage channel, via a message queue named `MessageChannel`, the system can broadcast messages using a **pub-sub** model, and any service process subscribes the topic, the message can be received by its listeners.
+To solve the problem of inner-service communication, SFN integrated a massage channel, via a message queue named [MessageChannel](/api/v1/MessageChannel), the system can broadcast messages using a **pub-sub** model, and any service process subscribes the topic, the message can be received by its listeners.

-By default, you don't have to create the instance of MessageChannel, SFN exporting it is just for typing usage, to access the integrated message queue, you just need to use the `app.message` interface.
+By default, you don't have to create the instance of MessageChannel, SFN exporting it is just for typing usage, to access the integrated message queue, you just need to use the [app.message](/api/v1/MessageChannel#app_message) interface.

 ### Publish Messages